iammck/WeatherNow/README.md

 - create the asyncTask
 - make the call and wait
 - assert it happened and has the expected result

+### The Main Activity

+The MainActivity sets up the application, checks for permissions, loads and shows the fragments.

+#### Getting permission

+If the application is running on a build version greater than M, then the internet and location permission should be checks at runtime.
+The main activity checks for permission during onCreate() and possibly attempts to get permission.
+If The mainActivity gets to onResume and still needs permissions or needs to notify the user that it needs permission then a dialog box is shown.

+#### CurrentConditionsFragment

+The CurrentConditionsFragment is responsible for showing current weather data.
+In order to do this, during onResume() it must first check if it has permission to access the internet and location, if so it requests location at most every 45 seconds. once a location is received, it gets the currentWeatherData with an asyncTask. once the weather data is received, it is loaded into the view. the icon id is obtained from the data and an asyncTask is used to obtain a bitmap which is then loaded into the view.

 # EOF